dfki-ric/better_launch/docs/howto/toml.md

-# :page_with_curl: TOML launchfiles
+# :t_rex: TOML Launchfiles

 The discussions over at ros discourse revealed that there was a need for launchfiles that are not code-based but can be parsed offline.
-TOML launchfiles are *better_launch*'s answer, based on the TOML format.
-They provide the full power of *better_launch* while limiting the complexity that would be achievable through python.
+TOML launchfiles provide exactly that: the full power of *better_launch* while limiting the complexity that would be achievable through python.

+???+ tip

     This page will give you a general overview.
-Have a look at the [examples](../examples.md) for more details!
+Have a look at the [examples](https://github.com/dfki-ric/better_launch/tree/main/examples) for more details!

+???+ example "Feedback welcome!"

+    The TOML format is an entirely new way of writing launchfiles.
+While I have faith in the general approach, it may not quite meet the needs yet.
+[Feedback](https://github.com/dfki-ric/better_launch/issues) is very much welcome!

 ## Call Tables
-In TOML launchfiles most tables are *call tables*.
-A call table is a dictionary with a `func` key referring to one of the public [BetterLaunch](../../reference/better_launch/launcher/#better_launch.launcher.BetterLaunch) member functions.
+In TOML launchfiles most tables are so-called *call tables*.
+These are dictionaries with a `func` key referring to one of the public [BetterLaunch](../../reference/better_launch/launcher/#better_launch.launcher.BetterLaunch) member functions.
 Most other attributes are treated as keyword arguments to that function.
-Call tables execute in order of appearance, and their return value are stored under the table’s name.
+Just like with python launchfiles, call tables are executed in order of appearance, and their return values are stored under the table’s name.

-For example, the following call table will call [bl.find](../../reference/better_launch/launcher/#better_launch.launcher.BetterLaunch.find), pass `better_launch` as the package and `cube.sdf` as the filename, and store the returned value under `a_simple_cube`.
+For example, the following call table will call [bl.find](../../reference/better_launch/launcher/#better_launch.launcher.BetterLaunch.find), pass `better_launch` as the package and `cube.sdf` as the filename, then store the returned value under `a_simple_cube`.

 ```toml
 [a_simple_cube]